vsetchinfc/blog/src/_posts/moving-blog.md

 - blog
 time_to_read: 2
 title: Moving Blog?
 Why vuepress?
+description: Why I decided to create my own blog.
+No, not completely from scratch...
 ---

 # Moving Blog?

 Yes.
 I decided to move away from blogger.
 No, I do not want to say that blogger is bad.
-Blogger platform is excellent if you want just quickly setup with chosen theme, defined layout and features and start creating posts and I have been using blogger for quite a long time.
+Blogger platform is excellent if you want just quickly setup with chosen theme, defined layout and features and start creating posts.
+I have been using blogger for quite a long time.
 See link.
-There are several points that made me to create new blog site and it took me some time to come to decision:
+There are several points that made me to create new blog site and it took me some time to come to this decision:

 ## 1. Version control for your site